Director of Postgraduate Studies for the School of English Literature, Language and Linguistics

 I have assessed funding bids for the following external bodies: AHRC, Leverhulme Trust, Royal Society, Newton Fellowships, Humanities and Social Sciences Research Council of Canada, the Flemish Research Council (FWO) Vlaanderen, the Research Council of KU Leuven.

 I am on the editorial board for the Journal of Trauma and Literature.
 I am also on the advisory board for the AHRC funded Memory Network.

 I see my teaching to be closely informed by and in a mutually enriching relationship with my research.

 My specialist stage 3 module is SEL3356, Madness, Medicine and Modern Literature, which emerges out of my research interests in the intersection between medicine and the modern novel.
-These interests are also reflected in the Student Selected Component, Literature, Writing and Medicine, that I co-convene with Professor Richard Thomson for stage 4 students in the Faculty of Medicine.
+In 2014-15 I will be co-teaching the module with Dr Robbie McLaughlan.

 My research specialism in post-war fiction contributes to my co-teaching on the stage 2 module SEL2206, Class, Nation, Identity, and also on the stage 1 modules SEL1003 Introduction to Literary Studies I and SEL1023 Transformations.

-At Masters level, my teaching is focused around my research interests in memory, trauma and war, and I contribute a unit on 'Remembering the Holocaust' to the team-taught module 'Time II' on the MA in Modern and Contemporary Studies.
+At Masters level, my teaching is focused around my research interests in memory, trauma and war, and I contribute a unit on 'Remembering the Holocaust' to the MA in Modern and Contemporary Literature.